Lower taxes, less waste, more transparency.

 We’re here to represent the common interests of all taxpayers and to provide them with a voice in corridors of power.

-We work to explore excessive and wasteful government spending.
+We work to expose excessive and wasteful government spending.
 We want more transparency and accountability in how taxpayers’ money is spent.

 The Taxpayers’ Union is entirely supported by people like you.
 We receive private donations from our tens of thousands of members and supporters.
 We are not a political party nor aligned to any.